 Can I Do a Backdoor Roth Conversion With the Foreign Earned Income Exclusion Tax Refund Overpayment?
 (Nash, Overseas)

-“To the YMYW crew, I’ve recently discovered your podcast and I’m disappointed I didn’t find it earlier.
-I’m 41, married, with a newborn son!
-We currently live overseas as American Expats and I work for an American company.
-I’m expecting to qualify for the foreign earned income exclusion again for year 2021.
-I estimate that my gross income for 2021 will be about 245K putting me in the 24 % bracket.
-Last year I received a tax refund of about 15K due mostly to the foreign income exclusion.
+“I’m 41, married with a newborn son.
+We currently live overseas as American expats and I work for an American company.
+I’m expecting to qualify for the foreign earned income exclusion again for the year 2021.
+I estimate that my gross income for 2021 will be about $245,000, putting me in the 24 % tax bracket.
+Last year, I received a tax refund of about $15,000, due mostly to the foreign income exclusion.

-Are there any pitfalls I need to know about regarding these plans while using the foreign earned income exclusion?
-My line of thinking is that if I’m getting a lower average tax rate, I should do some converting from tax deferred to tax a free account.
-I’m definitely up for any additional ideas you guys might have for someone in my situation.
-Not looking for advice of course, just starting a conversation.
+“Are there any pitfalls I need to know about regarding these plans while using the foreign earned income exclusion?
+My line of thinking is that I’m getting a lower average tax rate.
+I should do some conversions from tax deferred to a tax-free account.
+I’m definitely up for any ideas that you guys might have for someone in my situation.
+Not looking for advice, of course.

 Taxation When Retiring Overseas and Foreign Earned Income Exclusion Eligibility (Kat)

 Joe: Let’s go to Kat.
 “I have a question on retiring to another country and doing the taxes.
 The country we are moving to has a program that charges a flat rate of 10% on worldwide income for pensioners with residency.
 Please look at my example below and let me know if I’m figuring this out correctly.”